 GHG Emission Rates per Bag.
 Various studies have estimated GHG emissions for the different carryout bags (single-use plastic, paper or reusable bags) to determine a per bag GHG emissions rate.
 The Boustead Report (2007) compared plastic and paper carryout bags and assumed that one paper bag could carry the same quantity of groceries as 1.5 plastic bags.
-Based on the Scottish Report (AEA Technology, 2005) and the Santa Clara County Negative Declaration (October 2010), GHG emissions associated with the manufacture, use, and disposal of a paper carryout bag are 2.97 times1 greater than the emissions generated by the manufacture, use, and disposal of a single-use plastic carryout bag.
+Based on the Scottish Report (AEA Technology, 2005) and the Santa Clara County Negative Declaration (October 2010), GHG emissions associated with the manufacture, use, and disposal of a paper carryout bag are 2.97 times greater than the emissions generated by the manufacture, use, and disposal of a single-use plastic carryout bag.
 Thus, based on the singleuse plastic carryout bag GHG emissions rate of 0.04 metric tons CO2E per 1,500 bags from the Boustead Report, paper carryout bags would emit 0.1188 metric tons CO2E per 1,000 bags (0.04 x 2.97=0.1188).
 If used only once, the manufacture, use and disposal of an LDPE reusable bag results in 2.6 times greater the GHG emissions of a plastic carryout bag.
 However, another type of reusable bag, a cotton carryout bag results in 131 times the GHG emissions of a single-use HDPE plastic carryout bag (British Environment Agency, 2011).
-Therefore, reusable cotton carryout bags would emit 5.24 metric tons CO2E per 1,000 bags (if used only once).
-For the purposes of this EIR, based on comments received by the public for the BEACON Program EIR, the higher rate associated with a cotton reusable will be utilized as a conservative estimate of GHG emissions for the Proposed Ordinance.
+Therefore, reusable cotton carryout bags would emit 5.24 metric tons $CO_2E$ per 1,000 bags (if used only once).
+For the purposes of this EIR, based on comments received by from the public for the BEACON Program

-1 10% reduction (from a rate of 3.3 to 2.97) based on the Scottish Report (AEA Technology, 2005) and the Santa Clara County Negative Declaration, October 2010 based on Environmental Defense Fund's Paper Calculator.
+&lt;sup>1 10% reduction (from a rate of 3.3 to 2.97) based on the Scottish Report (AEA Technology, 2005) and the Santa Clara County Negative Declaration, October 2010 based on Environmental Defense Fund's Paper Calculator.